quakced/2425CSnotes/README.md

 - Pull Data from GitHub
   - You will update your local machine files with what is on GitHub

+'''
+    Make sure you are in the root directory of the repo git fetch
+    git pull
+'''

 - Miscellaneous
+    - Check the status of your repo (am I up to date?)
+'''
+    git fetch
+    git status
+'''